 - Don’t forget

-It’s best to start small by purchasing only a few themed kits to try them out and see if they suit your style of planning, or by purchasing only 1 or 2 sticker sheets from a few different shops (if you prefer printed and already cut planner stickers) to test the quality and service. it can be tempting to buy everything under the sun but set a budget and stay strong (even when you’re hit in the face with over 50,000 search results for cute planner stickers on Etsy!)
+Start small by purchasing only a few themed kits to try them out and see if they suit your style of planning, or by purchasing only 1 or 2 sticker sheets from a few different shops to test the quality and service.
+It can be tempting to want to BUY ALL THE STICKERS but just buy a few and see if you like them first, by the time you add shipping costs it can really start adding up.

 If you’re tossing up between printable and printed stickers, here’s a price comparison: